zzDRT/PredictiveModeling/pm_service_api_batch.md

 ```
 {: codeblock}

-Note that the id should be the same as the file ID used in the
+Note that the ID should be the same as the `file ID` used in the
-PUT API.
+`PUT` API.
 The name is not required, but for model training and
 auto refresh the job result will be saved using the name defined
 here.
 If name isn't defined, the Machine Learning service will
 generate the result according to predefined naming rules.

-Job settings
+### Job settings

 All settings required to run this job.